Jeffrey Levasseur, no longer supervised by Department of Health Services

 In a press release Thursday, Antigo Police Department clarified its previous press release from Monday that stated "...Levasseur will be a resident of the community..."
 Thursday's release clarifies that Levasseur will no longer be supervised.

 For about two and half years, DHS assessed thousands of homes and attempted to place Levasseur in several homes throughout Wisconsin as part of its supervised release program for sexually violent individuals, which falls under

 In email correspondence in 2018 with DHS communications specialist, Elizabeth Goodsitt, discussing chapter 980 and Levasseur's placement, Goodsitt told 7 Investigates the chapter and the supervised release are safeguards to the community.

 "The transparency of the placement process for this small percentage of persons creates an opportunity to remind the public that thousands of convicted sex offenders live throughout the state, in every county, and most of them have no supervision at all," she said "When someone is discharged, we no longer have supervisory authority or responsibility."

 Those under supervised release have a plan that a judge must approve which Goodsitt said "typically include GPS monitoring, as well as scheduled and unscheduled home visits, polygraph tests, escorts for pre-approved activities outside of the residence, as well as comprehensive and specific rules and regulations."

-They also continue treatment programs, but for the first year, they are often on house arrest and gain privileges if they can show the willingness to follow supervised release rules, which is monitored by a treatment provider, DHS special agent, and the Department of Corrections.
+, but for the first year, they are often on house arrest and gain privileges if they can show the willingness to follow supervised release rules, which is monitored by a treatment provider, DHS special agent, and the Department of Corrections.